CS4432-D23/Buffer-Manager/README.md

 There were some things I implemented in the program that were beyond the design guidelines.
 Some of which included:

 - A `SHOW` command which list of all current frames, their blockID's, pinned and dirty flag.
 This was for mostly debugging purposes to show what was currently in the buffer
-- A `EXIT` command which writes any blocks to disk (with dirty flag = true) and exits the program].
+- A `EXIT` command which writes any blocks to disk (with dirty flag = true) and exits the program.
 This was created for a way to exit the program and save the data in the buffer
 - In the `BufferPool` class, I added a `numPinned` class variable and the `updateNumberOfPins()` method which never gets used (you can find them in the `BufferPool` class)
 - I also made the 'BufferPool' class into a singleton to avoid multiple instances of it